Stress sensors enable home automation installers to create automated

 shifting position while sitting in a chair.

 Stress sensors work as occupancy sensors for rooms and as spot triggers.
-For automated lighting applications an installer would use a larger oval of detection, and for spot lighting applications, the installer would set a smaller oval of detection.
+For automated lighting applications, a Pulsor woud be installed under the floor joist and use a larger oval of detection.
+For spot lighting applications, the Pulsor would be installed under the sub-flooring instead of the joist.

 |Room and spot lighting||Home alarms|

 |Water controls||Outdoor decks, gazebos, docks|

 |Environmental System Activation||Fire escape protection|

 Used for extremely stiff flooring such as engineered